ooni/ooni.org/content/about/faq.md

 ### How can I get involved?

-Depending on your skills and interests, there are many ways you can get involved!
+There are many ways you can get involved!

 * **[Run OONI Probe](https://ooni.org/install/)**.
 The more
 networks are measured, the more likely we (OONI and the public)